fieldtrip/website/example/nirs_fingertapping.md

 {% include image src="/assets/img/example/nirs_fingertapping/figure5.png" width="400" %}

+{% include markup/succes %}
+Although some of the more noisy channels dominate the figure due to the automatic vertical scaling, if you zoom in and pay attention to `Ch4oxy`, `Ch5oxy`, and `Ch6oxy` over the left hemisphere, and `Ch14oxy` and `Ch16oxy` over the right hemisphere, you can see that the left hemisphere shows more activity during the right fingertapping task (blue) and the right hemisphere shows more activity following the left fingertapping task (red).
+{% include markup/end %}

 This [example script](/example/nirs_layout/) explains in more detail how for a NIRS dataset the oxy and deoxy channels can either be plotted on top of each other (which is spatially consistent with how the data is recorded) or side-by-side.
 Plotting them side-by-side makes the results easier to interpret, especially if you have multiple responses (like we have here for left, right and foot conditions).
 For plotting topographic distributions you also have to ensure that your 2D channel layout does not have overlapping channels that have bvery different numbers.

 ## Plot the topography of the averaged responses